canonical/canonical-indico-themes/README.md

 npm ci
 ```

-Congigure Indico using the setup wizard, this creates an indico.conf file within the Indico project that holds custom settings:
+Congigure Indico using the setup wizard, this creates an indico.conf file within the Indico project that holds custom settings (it is advised to set the default locale to 'en_US' to avoid errors when running the project:
 ```
 indico setup wizard --dev
 ```